If you're interested in building a raised bed in your backyard, there are a few important factors to consider:

 SECURITY

-Your grow box should
+Your raised bed should

 be constructed in an area where it is safe from theft as well as household pets